octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 1. only the administrator should be able to fill the form to open a new raffle, and to launch a new one.
 2. only new players should be able to buy a ticket.

-By checking which user is connected, the app can display some components or not.
+By checking which user is connected, the app can display some content or not.

 ## Page component refactoring

 First, we will need to do some refactoring.
 So far, the contract storage is only accessible from the `RaffleInformation` component.
-However, if we want to restrict some parts of the app, we will need to access the contract storage from the `Page` component which renders the `LaunchRaffleSection` and `BuyTicketButton` components.
+However, if we want to restrict some parts of the app, we will need to access the contract storage from the `Page` component, which renders the `LaunchRaffleSection` and `BuyTicketButton` components.
 Both those pieces of information are stored in the storage.

 We need to pull the storage retrieving logic up to the `Page` component.